avd1729/Talk-Space/README.md

     pip install -r requirements.txt
     ```

-3. **Set Up the Database:** TalkSpace appears to use a MySQL database.
-Ensure you have MySQL installed and running locally.
+3. **Set Up the Database:** TalkSpace appears to use a SQLite database.
+You can also have MySQL installed and running locally.
 Create a new MySQL database for the application, and update the `SQLALCHEMY_DATABASE_URI` in the `app.py` file to point to your MySQL database.

 4. **Run the Application:** Once the database is set up and the dependencies are installed, you can run the Flask application.
 Typically, you'd execute the `app.py` file: